zenwalk/feralfilehosting/Feral Wiki/Software/Python - How to install/readme.md

 easy_install --user virtualenv
 ~~~

-Other mods can be installed using teh `--user` argument, for example:
+Other mods can be installed using the `--user` argument, for example:

 ~~~
 easy_install --user somemodule